 Figures 1 and 2 show the trajectories of merchandise and commercial services exports (in current dollars) of the major regions of the world from 2000 to 2010.
-Merchandise exports have shown remarkable growth in the three major regions of the world: Europe, North America and Asia.
-In Europe, they have more than doubled and in Asia, they have almost tripled during the decade.
-Growth in North America has been slower but still impressive with exports rising from \$1225 billion in 2000 to \$1965 billion in 2010.
-Remarkably, though much smaller in magnitude, exports in the remaining three regions-Africa, Middle East and Commonwealth of Independent States-has been as impressive as in Asia.
-In each case, merchandise exports have more than tripled during the decade.
+Merchandise exports showed remarkable growth in the three major regions of the world: Europe, North America and Asia.
+In Europe, they more than doubled and in Asia, they almost tripled during the decade.
+Growth in North America was slower but still impressive with exports rising from \$1225 billion in 2000 to \$1965 billion in 2010.
+Remarkably, though much smaller in magnitude, exports in the remaining three regions-Africa, Middle East and Commonwealth of Independent States-were as impressive as in Asia.
+In each case, merchandise exports more than tripled during the decade.